sciath/sciath/README.md

 Floating point comparisons can be absolute or relative.

     cd example9
-    ./pth_example9.py           # testAbs should fail; testRel should pass
+    ./pth_example9.py           # testAbs, testRel should fail; testRelEpsilon should pass

 ### Tests defined in separate directories
 #### Example 2